 What Causes Microbiome Imbalance?

-- Overuse of antibiotics 1—These can wipe out both harmful and beneficial bacteria, leaving the gut vulnerable.
+- Overuse of antibiotics: Short- and long-term use can wipe out both harmful and beneficial bacteria, leaving the gut vulnerable 1.

-- High stress levels that activate the fight-or-flight response 2—Stress can alter gut motility and reduce beneficial microbes, giving bad ones room to grow.
+- High stress levels: This can activate the fight-or-flight response, alter gut motility, and reduce beneficial microbes, giving bad bacteria room to grow 2.

-- Lack of sleep and exercise—Both are critical for a healthy immune system and microbial diversity.
+- Lack of sleep and exercise: Both are critical for maintaining a healthy immune system and helping with microbial diversity.

-Additionally, many chronic conditions and diseases are linked to gut dysbiosis, including irritable bowel syndrome (IBS) 3, fatty liver disease 4, depression 5 obesity 6.
+Additionally, many chronic conditions and diseases are linked to gut dysbiosis, including irritable bowel syndrome (IBS) 3, fatty liver disease 4, depression 5, and obesity 6.

-Over time, these factors can allow harmful microbes to dominate your microbiome, leading to gut health issues and symptoms that can decrease your well-being.
+Over time, these contributors can allow harmful microbes to dominate your microbiome, leading to gut health issues and symptoms that can decrease your overall well-being.

 Symptoms of Imbalanced Microbiota